Crime Survivor Project Overview

 The purpose of this publication is to provide general information to individuals regarding their rights and protections under the law.
 This publication is not a substitute for legal advice.
 Federal and state law can change at any time.
 Contact Disability Rights Oregon or consult with an attorney in your community if you need additional help.

-Over 26 percent of Oregonians report having a disability.
+More than 26% of Oregonians report having a disability.
 People with disabilities experience violent crimes at a rate two to three times higher than people without disabilities.
 When seeking justice, individuals with disabilities who are victims of crimes are more likely to have their constitutional victims’ rights violated.
 Crimes committed against individuals with disabilities are:

 • underreported;